msdundar/msdundar.github.io/content/posts/book-review-the-design-of-web-apis/index.md

 ---
 title: "Book Review: The Design of Web APIs"
-description: "Book Review: The Design of Web APIs."
+description: "A book review about The Design of Web APIs."
 date: 2021-05-02T20:10:16+02:00
 categories:
 - tech